Merrill's Marauders (film): Development

 In May 1959, film rights to the book were bought by producer Milton Sperling and his United States Pictures Productions.

 In August, Charles Schnee was working on the script.

 Sam Fuller

 Sperling approached the experienced Samuel Fuller to write and direct The Marauders (the working title) in early 1961.
 Fuller was then attempting to have Warner Bros. finance and make his dream project, The Big Red One (like Ogburn, influenced by his own WWII combat experience), and initially refused Sperling's offer.
 Jack L. Warner summoned Fuller and told him that Merrill's Marauders would be a dry run for his The Big Red One.

 Fuller's connection to the project was announced in November 1960.

-For the lead role, Fuller wanted Gary Cooper, who refused it because of ill health (he died soon afterwards).
-Fuller was impressed with former Universal Pictures contract star Jeff Chandler and cast him.
+For the lead role, Fuller wanted Gary Cooper, but Cooper felt that he was too old for the role.
+Fuller told Cooper that he would be writing the script, and that he felt Cooper was "perfect" for the part and "saw only him as my Merrill."
+Fuller recounted in his memoir that the real Merrill, was a "tough father figure with a commanding presence and an iron will," and that with Cooper in the role it would serve as a tribute to Fuller's commander in World War II, General Terry Allen, who would "always be there for his men."
+After Cooper declined the role, Fuller was impressed with former Universal Pictures contract star Jeff Chandler and cast him.
 His casting was announced in March 1961.